eamsen/superblame/README.md

 ### Installation
 `superblame.py` is a stand-alone Python script and does not require installation.
-The install procedure only creates the symbolic link `superblame` in a common directory in your path (currently set to `/usr/bin`).
+The install procedure just creates the symbolic link `superblame` in a common directory in your path (currently set to `/usr/bin`).
+If that's what you want, just use

     make install